gulpjs/liftoff/README.md

 - `preload`: an array of modules that liftoff tried to pre-load
 - `validExtensions`: an array of supported extensions for your config file
 - `configNameRegex`: the regular expression used to find your config file
-- `configPath`: the full path to your configuration file
+- `configPath`: the full path to your configuration file (if found)
-- `configBase`: the base directory of your configuration file
+- `configBase`: the base directory of your configuration file (if found)
-- `modulePath`: the full path to the local module your project relies on
+- `modulePath`: the full path to the local module your project relies on (if found)
-- `modulePackage`: the contents of the local module's package.json
+- `modulePackage`: the contents of the local module's package.json (if found)

 #### argv
 Manually specify command line arguments.
 Useful for invoking the CLI programmatically.